 The “quality mindset” is mostly about caring about everything around you.
 Nothing escapes your attention.
-In this way, the ‘good people’ are often the thought leaders who continuously reach out to one another from all areas.
+In this way, the ‘good people’ (who are often the thought leaders of a community) continuously reach out to one another from all areas.
 In context of business, we may come from different fields: business management, economics, sociology, psychology, ethics, philosophy – just to name those that are on the top of my mind at this moment.
 In the context of our personal lives, we will come from all different sides, religions, nationalities, and cultures.

-I demonstrated this type of collaboration in two books that I produced – Management 21C, Organization 21C, Next Generation Business Handbook that, at the time of their release, attracted the attention of nearly every business manager who was preparing themselves for the challenges of a new century.
+Focusing only on business, I demonstrated this type of collaboration in two books that I produced – Management 21C, Organization 21C, Next Generation Business Handbook – which at the time of their release, attracted the attention of nearly every business manager who was preparing themselves for the challenges of a new century.
 Recently, I wrote The Difference as a demonstration of how the “caring mindset” must apply to all aspects of our lives.